DogeTheBeast/College_notes/CHEM 154/Unit 3/Lewis Dot Structure.md

 # CHEM 154 Rules
 - If multiple hypervalent resonance structures are possible, only those having positive or zero formal charges on the central atom are considered valid.
-- Do not put a negative formal charge on the central
+- Do not put a negative formal charge on the central atom unless you absolutely have to.
+- You should never put a double bond on a halogen.